List of loanwords in the Tagalog language: Spanish influences on Tagalog morphosyntax

-Kumusta as an interrogative word in Tagalog
+Kumustá as an interrogative word in Tagalog

-All of the interrogative words used in Tagalog are not related to Spanish, with the exception of kumusta.
-The word kumusta is derived from the Spanish ¿cómo está? and it functions as a Tagalog interrogative word used as a substitute for an adjective of quality or condition equivalent to the English how.
-Kumusta can also be used as a greeting (similar to English "Hello!") or as a verb with the meaning of "to greet" or "to say hello".
+All of the interrogative words used in Tagalog are not related to Spanish, with the exception of kumustá.
+The word kumustá is derived from the Spanish ¿cómo está? and it functions as a Tagalog interrogative word used as a substitute for an adjective of quality or condition equivalent to the English how.
+Kumustá can also be used as a greeting (similar to English "Hello!") or as a verb with the meaning of "to greet" or "to say hello".
 The native term can be used as Ohoy and Taupo, however these were lost in translations.

 Spanish-derived comparative markers

 Tagalog has several comparative markers that are etymologically derived from Spanish.
 The particle mas (meaning "more", from Sp. más), in conjunction with the various Tagalog counterparts of the English "than" (kaysa + sa-marker, sa, kay), is used as a comparative marker of non-equality.
-Another comparative marker of non-equality is kumpara (from Sp. comparado), usually followed with the appropriate sa-marker and used as the Tagalog equivalent of the English "compared to".
+Another comparative marker of non-equality is kumpará (from Sp. comparado), usually followed with the appropriate sa-marker and used as the Tagalog equivalent of the English "compared to".
 Lastly, the word pareho (from Sp. parejo), commonly employed with the Tagalog linker -ng, is used as a comparative marker of equality.